tofuutils/tenv/README.md

   -w, --working-dir           create .opentofu-version file in working directory

 Global Flags:
-  -q, --quiet              no output (and no log)
-  -r, --root-path string   local path to install versions of OpenTofu, Terraform and Terragrunt (default "/home/dvaumoron/.tenv")
+  -q, --quiet              no unnecessary output (and no log) -r, --root-path string   local path to install versions of OpenTofu, Terraform and Terragrunt (default "/home/dvaumoron/.tenv")
   -v, --verbose            verbose output (and set log level to Trace)
 ```